Charter schools in North Carolina: History

 North Carolina Charter schools were established by North Carolina House Bill 955 in 1996, also known as the Charter School Act.
 Charter schools were established in an effort to improve the academic chances and performance of those that were at-risk and those that were academically gifted, but all students eligible for public school are eligible to apply to a charter school.
 The Act allowed an organization or person could apply to start a charter school.
 Approved schools are state-funded but managed by a community board instead of a school board.
 As of February 2011 there is a state cap of 100 charter schools total, but the new Republican majority in the North Carolina General Assembly has started a movement to lift the cap.

 In January, 2011, the National Alliance for Public Charter Schools ranked North Carolina's charter school law 32 out of 41 states with charter school laws, with poor marks for accountability, equity of funding, and the low cap of 100 schools in the state.

+In Peltier v.
+Charter Day School (2022), the United States Court of Appeals for the Fourth Circuit held that a North Carolina charter school was a state actor for purposes of constitutional claims and that its skirts-only requirement for female students violated the Equal Protection Clause and was subject to Title IX.